polterguy/phosphorusfive/plugins/extras/p5.http/README.md

     content:@"... document from google.com ..."
 ```

-The actual document, will be returned as *[content]*, inside the above *[result]* node.
+The actual document, will be returned as **[content]**, inside the above **[result]** node.
+While the HTTP headers returned, can be found just beneath
+the **[result]** node.
 If you wish, you can retrieve multiple documents at the same time, by supplying an expression to your invocation.
 Example is given below.

 ```
 _urls